canisinhorto/hesykhos/README.md

 # Hesykhos

-This application helps you lower your stress level with the cardiac coherance technique.
+This application helps you lower your stress level with the cardiac coherence technique.
 Cardiac coherence is a relaxation technique based on breathing.

 # Privacy Policy